 In the fall of 1996 the Stanley Community Hospital approached the Bethel Home to look at working in cooperation or merging services in some manner.
 This resulted in the formation of Mountrail County Medical Center in the fall of 1998.
-Mountrail County Medical Center is a corporation which is owned 50/50 by Mountrail Bethel Home and Trinity Health in Minot.
-This new corporation took over ownership of Stanley Community Hospital on October 31st, 1998.
+This new corporation took over operations of Stanley Community Hospital on October 31st, 1998.
 As of October 1, 1997 the Hospital and Nursing home starting sharing the administrator between them.
 Other services and staff also have been working in both facilities including nursing and dietary.
 As the hospital cut costs several staff were able to transfer to Mountrail Bethel Home and retain their jobs.

 YRH partners was hired as the architect for a new hospital addition that was added to Bethel home campus.
 This addition integrated the services and staff of Mountrail Bethel Home and Mountrail County Medical Center for a more efficient operation.
 Jackson & Associates from Evergreen, Co. was hired to assist in a fund raising project to help pay for the integration of the hospital and nursing home.
 The project was developed from information that was derived from a marked study done by Health Planning and Management Resouces from Edina, MN.
 Tha t helped determine market size and scope of services needed.